Pop-Up Exhibition at Farnborough Business Park

 Research shows that the introduction of artwork in the workplace reduces stress, increases creativity and encourages thought-provoking conversations, and that certainly happened at Farnborough.
 Katy Marlow from Farnborough Business park said "The pop-up gallery provided occupiers a reason to step away from their desk and busy workloads, to take some important time out and browse the artwork on display."

-See "The Impact of Art in the Workplace" by Karen Higginbottom in Forbes Magazine, May 2019.
+See "The Impact of Art in the Workplace" by Karen Higginbottom as featured in Forbes Magazine, May 2019.

 James Stewart, from Zimmer Stewart Gallery said, “The reaction from staff, tenants and visitors has been phenomenal, much better than we could have expected."